A Funny Thing Happened

 It sounds like a beautiful scene!
 Alaskan huskies are well known for their ability to pull sleds through snowy terrain, and it's always amazing to watch them trotting down a trail.
 The snow-covered road winding through a pine tree forest with tall, snow-capped hills in the distance always makes for a stunning backdrop.
 The sled gliding across the snow leaves a noticeable trail behind it, and the quietness of the area would only be interrupted by the occasional sound of the huskies' barks or the whoosh of the sled moving along the snow hardened icy path.
 It’s an unforgettable experience to be a part of such a breathtaking and peaceful moment.

 As the sun begins to set, the orange and pink hues of the sky creates a beautiful contrast against the white snow.
-The huskies' thick fur coats keep them warm in the chilly air, the sound of their paws crunching through the snow and the gentle wind in your face just adds to the serene atmosphere.
+The huskies' thick fur coats keep them and their companion warm in the chilly air, the sound of their paws crunching through the snow and the gentle wind in your face just adds to the serene atmosphere.

 Bob Lee